The Ave Maria Grotto (fork art environment)

 Aztec - Aztec Ruins National Monument

 between Carrizozo and Socorro - Trinity Site, where J. Robert Oppenheimer became Death, the Destroyer of Worlds.
-(Open only on the first Saturday of April and October.)
+(Open only once a year on the first Saturday of April.)

 between Datil and Magdalena - the VLA (Very Large Array) Radio Telescope